Aleecers/alepc/README.md

 - Configuration file ( [RON] )
 - Save configuration file in config system directory [`#6`], [`#2`], [`#9`]
 - The ability to show the [logs](#Logging) [`#5`], [`#11`]
+- Modify [`#24`]
+  - Title
+  - Description
+  - Slug (Will rename the post file, images folder, link, header. in one click 🦀)
+  - Post header (Just enter the new image and will copy it to images directory and rename it 💪)
+  - Last modified date (in one click)
+  - Draft status (in one click)

 ## Installation
 ### Assets